 The building radiates a sense of importance (or self-importance), owing to a plentitude of design features.
 Each floor of the seven-story building is of a smaller height than the one below it, thus making the overall building appear taller.
 The distinct shape of the building also plays a role; it is curved backwards on both ends, adding to the optical illusion of increased height.

 Built from 1928 to 1930 by architect Hans Poelzig (hence the name), it was designed as the headquarters for IG Farben, a giant German chemical conglomerate that was the fourth-largest company in the world at the time.
 The architect rejected the Bauhaus style of the era while still embracing a 1920s modernist design.
-Remarkably, many of the floors are still served by two historic paternoster lifts, a dying breed of doorless elevators that travel up and down without stopping.
+Remarkably, many of the floors are still served by four banks of historic paternoster lifts, a dying breed of doorless elevators that travel up and down without stopping.
 They are still in service, despite almost being shut down after an accident and some ongoing safety concerns.

 Not long after the building’s construction, IG Farben became heavily involved with the Nazis, and actually invented Zyklon-B, the gas used in the death camps.
 A plaque in front of the building now commemorates the victims of the Holocaust.
 After the war, IG Farben was split up, in part due to its troubled history, in part due to antitrust concerns, and the building became property of the occupying forces.
 It served as the headquarters of the Allied Command in Europe, housing the German offices of General Eisenhower and the CIA.
 The round dining hall on the back of the building commemorates this time, as it is now called the Eisenhower Rotunda.
 At the time the building was nicknamed the “Pentagon of Europe.”